KopiasCsaba/ccp_audio_system_manual/for_technicians/other_guides/how_to_use_the_pulpit.md

 # Finishing

-1. Get the headset batteries out and put them back into the charger.
+1. Take out the headset batteries and put them back into the charger.
 Please pay attention to the polarity.
 2. Put the headset back to the shelf.
 3. Finally, follow the [Turning off the audio system](../../labels/turningoff.pdf) guide.